sandeepmj/js-variables-comparisons/README.md

 -   **Time saver** — you can change its value in one place and the new value is called on throughout your code
 -   **Placeholder** — a variable can be empty until some event or user action or input gives it a value.

+### Declaring a Variable

+-   For a number, you simply type `let someNumberDog = 123;`

+-   For a string, you type `let someStringCat = "Some string of letters, words, etc.";`

+-   Strings must be contained within either `'Single Quotes'` or `"Double Quotes"`.
+You can't mix and match.

+-   You can also declare a variable but assign it a value later based on a computation or some input (age, name, etc.).
+You simply type `let somePlaceholderDogName;` to declare a variable with no value.

 ### Naming Variables

 This semester we will mostly work with two types of variables: